LOGUNIVPM/VCVBook/README.md

 The ABC plugin contains all modules described in the book.

+# NOTE: The plugins are ready for RACK v2!

 You will find all the instructions in the book.
 For building ABC, clone this repository and copy the ABC folder in your Rack installation "plugins" folder, i.e.:
 ```